 Consumers may purchase gift cards, which are recorded as deferred revenue at the time of purchase.
 The Company recognizes revenue when these gift cards are redeemed for products and the revenue recognition criteria as described above have been met.
-For the year ended December 31, 2021, revenue recognized from the use of gift cards was \$0.9 million.
-For the years ended December 31, 2020 and 2019, revenue recognized from the use of gift cards were not material.
-Deferred revenue related to gift card purchases was \$0.7 million as of December 31, 2021.
-Deferred revenue related to gift card purchases as of December 31, 2020 was not material.
+For the year ended December 31, 2022 and 2021, revenue recognized from the use of gift cards was \$0.8 million and \$0.9 million, respectively.
+For the year ended December 31, 2020 revenue recognized from the use of gift cards was not material.
+As of December 31, 2022 and 2021, deferred revenue related to gift card purchases was \$0.8 million and \$0.7 million, respectively.